tyagi-mansi11/Finance_Analytics/README.md

 Contains the value of sold quantity.

 [6] fact_freight_cost
-The details of travel cost and other cost for each market with fiscal year.
+The details of travel costs and other costs for each market with the fiscal year.

 [7] fact_gross_price
 The details of gross prices with product code.